 • First-quarter 2017 – Motorola Solutions expects revenue growth of 3 to 5 percent compared with the first quarter of 2016.
 This includes approximately $115 million from Airwave versus $61 million in the year-ago quarter.
 The company expects non-GAAP earnings per share from continuing operations in the range of $0.52 to $0.57 per share.

 • Full-year 2017 – The company expects revenue to be up 1 to 2 percent.
 Airwave revenue is expected to be flat compared with the prior year due to foreign exchange rates.
 The company expects non-GAAP earnings per share from continuing operations in the range of $5.05 to $5.20 per share.

 CONFERENCE CALL AND WEBCAST

 Motorola Solutions will host its quarterly conference call beginning at 4 p.m.
-U.S. Central Daylight Time (5 p.m.
-U.S. Eastern Daylight Time) on Thursday, Nov 3.
-The conference call will be webcast live with audio and slides at www.motorolasolutions.com/investor.
+U.S. Central Standard Time (5 p.m.
+U.S. Eastern Standard Time) Thursday, Feb.
+2. The conference call will be webcast live with audio and slides at www.motorolasolutions.com/investor.

 CONSOLIDATED GAAP RESULTS (presented in millions, except per share data)

 A comparison of results from operations is as follows: